varughese/megabus-ticket-finder/README.md

 This project aims to solve this problem by wrapping [megabus](http://us.megabus.com)'s internal API.

 It is still under development, so stay tuned!
+This is for educational purposes.

 ## Note:
-Took down the deployed web app to avoid getting in trouble with Megabus.
-The project is cool so I keep it up
+Took down the deployed web app for now to avoid getting in trouble with Megabus.
-#### Here is a web app I really quickly hacked together: [https://megabustickerfinder.herokuapp.com/](https://megabustickerfinder.herokuapp.com/) (took down)
+#### Here is a web app I really quickly hacked together: [https://megabustickerfinder.herokuapp.com/](https://megabustickerfinder.herokuapp.com/) (took down for now)

 ## How to Use
 If you would like to use this with Node, you can!